-- Support the expansion of the Veterans and Military Resource Center and staff under the leadership of Mr. Ryan Luurtsema to create a centralized location for all studentveteran needs. - > Improve veteran student enrollment, persistence, and completion rates. - ➢ Holistically support veteran students academically, technologically, socially, emotionally, and physically during their time at OCC. - > Train OCC faculty and staff on how to best support student-veterans. - > Engage student-veterans in meaningful workshops related to soft skill development, career, advising, finances, and transition to civilian life. - > Create new opportunities for veteran engagement and recognition. - > Facilitate broader marketing and outreach initiatives. - Expand program creation, mentorship, and partnerships within the community of Ocean County. - > Bridge the Joint-Base McGuire-Dix-Lakehurst partnership and program support. - ≻ Web - College Relations and Enrollment Services collaborated on a campaign to promote the New Jersey City University partnership, including a landing page, go.ocean.edu/NJCU, as well as partnership-branded email messages for prospective and new students.
+- > Support the expansion of the Veterans and Military Resource Center and staff under the leadership of Mr. Ryan Luurtsema to create a centralized location for all student-veteran needs. - > Improve veteran student enrollment, persistence, and completion rates. - > Holistically support veteran students academically, technologically, socially, emotionally, and physically during their time at OCC. - > Train OCC faculty and staff on how to best support student-veterans. - Engage student-veterans in meaningful workshops related to soft skill development, career, advising, finances, and transition to civilian life. - > Create new opportunities for veteran engagement and recognition. - > Facilitate broader marketing and outreach initiatives. - Expand program creation, mentorship, and partnerships within the community of Ocean County. - > Bridge the Joint-Base McGuire-Dix-Lakehurst partnership and program support.